-IWT (Innovative Wireless Radios) are approved for the use at the National Coal Contest.
+Innovative Wireless Technologies, Inc. (IWT) radios are approved for the use at the National Contest.
 Tape will be put over the message screen and if removed during the working of the problem, the team may be disqualified.

 4 Channels are available: With frequencies of 903 to 927 MHZ (Channels 1 thru 4 with the use of a Portable Mesh Node)